 How to create an employer brand that the world respects

-From animal wellness issues at supermarkets, #metoo and diversity discussions at the workplace or misleading CO2 neutral initiatives by corporates.
+From animal rights issues at supermarkets, #metoo and diversity discussions at the workplace or misleading CO2 neutral initiatives by corporates.
 Employees, customers and other (socially involved) parties are becoming more assertive when it comes to how organizations approach their business operations and employership.
 With naming and shaming on (social) media as a possible consequence.
 And that should be allowed in some cases.
-But this also makes it increasingly difficult to protect your reputation as an organization…
+But this also makes it increasingly difficult and important to protect your employer brand as an organization…

 - Do your employees, customers and stakeholders speak proudly about your organization?